qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/lidartools/blast2dem.rst

 Description
 ...........

 This tool can turn billions of points with via seamless Delaunay triangulation implemented using streaming into large elevation, intensity, or RGB rasters.
-For more info see the `blast2dem <http://rapidlasso.com/blast2dem>`_ page and its online `README <http://lastools.org/blast2dem_README.txt>`_ file.
+For more info see the `blast2dem <http://rapidlasso.com/blast2dem>`_ page and its online `README <http://lastools.org/download/blast2dem_README.txt>`_ file.

 Parameters
 ..........

-``Input layer`` [raster]
-  Elevation raster layer.

-``Band number`` [number]
-  The number of a band containing elevation values.
+``verbose`` [boolean]
+  Generates more textual control output to the console.

+  Default: *False*

+``open LAStools GUI`` [boolean]
+  Starts the GUI of LAStools with pre-populated input files.

-  Default: *1*
+  Default: *False*

+``input LAS/LAZ file`` [file]
+  The file containing the points to be rastered in LAS/LAZ format.

 ``Compute edges`` [boolean]
   Generates edges from the elevation raster.